Pantex Orientation

 Since the IBEW’s early days, we have achieved our goals by welcoming new members into our Brotherhood.
 As our membership grows, so does our ability to bargain for better wages and working conditions.
 The IBEW Constitution emphasizes the need to organize all workers in our trade into Local Unions.
 A well-organized union is one that can make its voice heard and legitimately represent the majority of workers in the industry.

 Organizing means continuously inviting workers in our trade to join the Union.
-This includes talking to people you know—whether it’s a high school friend or a non-union electrician you work with—and encouraging them to join and benefit from what the IBEW offers.
+This includes talking to people you know, whether it is a high school friend or a non-union electrician you work with, and encouraging them to join and benefit from what the IBEW offers.

-When you consider what organizing means to you, think about improving your quality of life, having more time with your family, and being able to collectively negotiate for a raise.
+When you consider what organizing means to you, think about improving your quality of life, having more time with your family, and being able to collectively negotiate for raises.
 By bringing in more members, we strengthen our position.
-Organizing is the foundation of every gain we’ve made.
-Let your electrical friends and neighbors know that there’s a place for them in our Union.
+Organizing is the foundation of every gain we have made.
+Let your electrical friends and neighbors know that there is a place for them in our Union.

-A small minority of members believe we don’t need more new members, but nothing could be further from the truth.
-It’s simple mathematics: the more members we have, the stronger our hard-won retirement benefits become.
+Some members believe we do not need more new members, but nothing could be further from the truth.
+The more members we have, the stronger our hard-won retirement benefits and working standards become.
 By bringing in new members, you are securing not just their future, but your own as well.

 Core Values